 The order, in which chains are selected have no effect on the sweep geometry.
 Only the desired Origin Trajectory should be selected first.

-Pick References slide-up panel and confirm that there are three chains in addition to Origin Trajectory.
+Pick References tab to open the References slide-up panel and confirm that there are three chains in addition to Origin Trajectory.